February 8, 2023

 On stage, this type of speech is used in dramas and other types of theatre.

-You’ll find monologues in all kinds of plays, especially Shakespeare works.
+You’ll find these types of speeches in all kinds of plays, especially Shakespeare works.
 Some notable examples are “Romeo and Juliet,” “Macbeth,” “Othello,” and “Hamlet.”

 One such example is Titania’s speech in Act 2, Scene 1 of “A Midsummer Night’s Dream”: